andersonberg/blog/content/learning-how-to-learn.md

 ## Learn by spaced repetition
 Plan your schedule to study a **little** about a subject **every day**, rather than hurry to learn everything in one day.

 Our brain needs rest.
 At night it cleans toxins that can prevent you to think clearly.

 In spaced learning, your brain will be able to **retain the information** in your long-term memory.

+Diffuse mode happens when your brain is in a more **relax state**.
+So you let your thoughts be a little vague, it creates new connections between the neurons and you learn or understand something new.

+It's really useful when you are **learning something new**, specially if it's a little **hard**.

+Salvador Dalí had an interesting technique.
+He relaxed in a chair and let his mind go free, vaguely thinking about what he was focusing on.
+He has keys in his hands, dangling a little.
+When he was almost falling asleep, the noise of the keys on the floor would wake him up and back to the focus mode.

+For me, (when I'm stucked in something I need to learn, or even in a code problem I have to solve) I go for a walk or take a shower and the time I'm back, I can figure out the problem.

 ## General tips